astropy/photutils/docs/segmentation.rst

 Pixel Masking
 ^^^^^^^^^^^^^

-Pixels can be completely ignored/excluded (e.g. bad pixels) when measuring the source properties by providing a boolean mask image via the ``mask`` keyword (`True` pixel values are masked) to the :func:`~photutils.segmentation.source_properties` function or
+Pixels can be completely ignored/excluded (e.g., bad pixels) when measuring the source properties by providing a boolean mask image via the ``mask`` keyword (`True` pixel values are masked) to the :func:`~photutils.segmentation.source_properties` function or